 Lloyds Banking Group is the UK's biggest banking business by both customer accounts and branches, as well as the country's biggest mortgage lender.
 It operates multiple separate brands.
 The two most significant are the traditional retail bank Lloyds - the UK's oldest mainstream lender, founded in 1756 - and mortgage and savings bank Halifax.
 In Scotland, the group trades mainly under the Bank of Scotland banner, and there is also a collection of other financial services offerings within the group including pension provider Scottish Widows, credit card lender MBNA, consumer finance service Black Horse and auto fleet manager Lex Autolease.
 It also operates a wealth management joint venture with investment manager Schroders.
 The group was created in 2009 by the government-brokered merger of what was then Lloyds TSB with failing rival HBOS.
-It followed a quiet few years for Lloyds TSB in which that once-mighty bank had been overtaken on the global stage by a succession of more aggressive domestic rivals.
-The opportunity to double in size through the acquisition of HBOS seemed heaven-sent at the time, but the process was to prove far more challenging than either the government or Lloyds TSB's management had anticipated.
+That followed a quiet few years for Lloyds TSB in which that once-mighty bank had been overtaken on the global stage by a succession of more aggressive domestic rivals.
+The opportunity to double in size through the acquisition of HBOS seemed heaven-sent at the time, but the process was to prove far more challenging than either the government or Lloyds TSB's management team had anticipated.
 The gathering pace of the global financial crisis was such that Lloyds TSB required government assistance to complete the takeover, and hurried due diligence failed to anticipate the true scale of HBOS's appalling financial problems, which continued to bleed red ink throughout the year following the merger.
 Despite a massive cash call to investors, Lloyds remained dependent on the support of the British Treasury, which had acquired 41% of its equity.
 Those shares finally began to be sold in 2015.
 In addition, in recompense for the state aid it had received, Lloyds was forced to spin off part of its retail estate into what is now the entirely separate TSB Bank.
 Another continuing problem has been the fallout from mis-sold PPI insurance.
 Lloyds has set aside more than £20bn in compensation to customers over the past 15 years.
 Recovery from all these past woes was slow but was more or less complete by 2017.
 Total income for 2019 was £18.4bn, with net profit of £3.0bn.
 Antonio Horta-Osario is group chief executive.

 Which agencies handle advertising for Lloyds Banking Group?
 Find out more from Adbrands Account Assignments